 2. Right-click on either side of the rectangle where the story is displayed (not on the video or picture but any empty space around it).
 This will give you a context menu.

-3. From the menu select “Save As” or “Save page as” (if you’re using Firefox).
+3. From the menu, select “Save As” or “Save page as” (if you’re using Firefox).

-5. Open file explorer (or any application that you use as a file browser).
+5. Open file explorer (or any application you use as a file browser).
 Navigate to where you saved the Instagram Stories web page.
 Every time you save a complete web page, it will create an accompanying resource folder where it stores files like pictures and scripts.

 6. In the resource folder you will find a list of files responsible for making the web page display correctly.
 What we are interested in here are the pictures.
 I suggest you sort the files here by their type and view the files as either large or extra-large icons.
-This will allow you to see the thumbnail of the picture from the story that you are looking for.
+This will allow you to see the thumbnail of the picture from the story you are looking for.

 7. After finding the picture, you can delete the web page and everything else in the resource folder.

-2. Using Chrono Download Manager
+4. Using Chrono Download Manager

-Chrono manager is a multipurpose extension for Chromium-based web browsers.
+Chrono manager is a multi-purpose extension for Chromium-based web browsers.
 It replaces the default download manager with a highly customizable one.
 It comes with a sniffer that can be used to find and download pictures, videos, links and documents from a web page.

-1. From your browser open the Instagram stories you want to download.
+1. From your browser, open the Instagram stories you want to download.
 You can let the stories run until near completion, but make sure you click on the Instagram stories “Close” button before it completely runs the last one, or it will redirect you back to your Instagram home page, and Chrono sniffer will lose the list of stories.

 3. The Chrono sniffer gives you four main sections separated by tabs: video, image, document and other.
-Since Instagram stories are most likely to be the first two, we will focus on those sections.
+Since Instagram stories are most likely to be the first two, we are focusing on those sections.
 Under the video section you may find that the Chrono sniffer has come back with a long list of links.
 If you want to know which ones are the stories, just check the “Remarks” in the list.
 Generally, stories have this remark: “Stories • Instagram.”

 5. It is easy to distinguish between which pictures you want to download and which ones you do not.
 Just make sure you have “Preview” ticked.
-Again, Instagram story images will have the remark: “Stories • Instagram” next to them.
+Again, Instagram story images will have the remark “Stories • Instagram” next to them.
 You can sort them using this heading.
 Once you have done that, you can choose which images you want to download.